 Who Is This Webinar For?

-Does this resonate with you?
-If so, join us for this free webinar.
+Does any of this resonate with you?
+If so, check out this free recorded webinar!

 Some Topics We’ll Discuss

 - If we get assigned OCONUS (outside the continental US), is it legal for us to homeschool there?
 What if we’re often traveling across country borders?

 - Who is my point of contact at a military installation to find out about resources and possibly using base facilities?

 - If we have to PCS (make a permanent change of station) in the middle of a school year, what should I bring and how do we keep homeschooling through the move?

 - How can we stay involved with family and friends during a PCS?